 The 14 elements for quality course design in this section address how content is organized and accessed in the course management system.
 Key elements include course navigation, learning objectives, and access to student support information.

-- The six elements in this section addresses instructor-initiated and student-initiated communication.
+The six elements in this section address instructor-initiated and student-initiated communication.
 Key elements of quality course design covered in this section include regular effective contact, both between and among instructors and students.

 Section C: Assessment